Motorcycle Pages

 Tech specs

-Highlight the most popular specs by keeping certain specs high in the visual and information hierarchy of the component.
+Highlight the most popular specs that drive purchase decisions by keeping them high in the visual and information hierarchy of the component.

 We used cards and images to make them easy to scan.